stepanvanzuriak/zap/README.md

   Zap.nth(['a', 'b', 'c', 'd'], -2) # 'c'
   ```

-* `reverse(array)` - The reduce method applies a function against an accumulator and each element in the array (from left to right) to reduce it to a single value
+* `reverse(array)` - Reverses array so that the first element becomes the last, the second element becomes the second to last, and so on.

   ```crystal
   array = [1, 2, 3]